code-with-amitk/Code-examples/Networking/Networking_Devices/Firewall/JIMS/README.md

 ## Queries to JIMS
 <a name=ip></a>
-### IP Query
+#### IP Query
-This is a feature to be enabled on SRX device, when enabled, SRX will send query message(over HTTP/HTTPS) to JIMS for user information based on IP Address of user's device.
+This is a feature to be enabled on SRX device.
+SRX will send query message(over HTTP/HTTPS) to JIMS to get user information based on IP Address of user's device.
 ```c
                   JIMS                                          SRX_Device (IP Query enabled)
                     <-- Give user info (IP=x.y.z.g)/HTTP_HTTPS---